Sauteed carrots are an easy-to-make, 10 minute holiday side dish. This baby carrot recipe features a lip smacking, sweet brown sugar glaze!

 Carrots are really versatile, so they go well just about any type of meat or poultry.

-- 1 lb small carrots finger length (See Note 1)
+- 1 lb baby carrots or regular carrots, cut finger length (See Note 1)

 - 1/4 cup butter